khoitd1997/custom_fedora/README.md

 For a custom image, you will need your own unflattened kickstart(.ks) file, it's advisable to customize pre-made ks file like [here](4)(use the fedora-live-**.ks file for the most complete), there must be a folder called ``fedora-kickstarts`` where your main kickstart file and its dependencies reside.
 Check the [kickstart file docs](5) for how to customize.

 A good strategy is to clone the [fedora-kickstarts repo](4) into the same dir as this repo and then modify it in there.

+For more info and workflow check the documentation above about making your own kickstart.

 ```shell
 cd custom_fedora